-2. Pretty Links for Cleaning Up Messy Affiliate Links
+For Cleaning Up Messy Affiliate Links

-Pretty Links is a WordPress plugin that cleans up your longer affiliate links so they become shorter, easier to share, and much easier to remember.
+One of the best tools for affiliate marketing, Pretty Links is a WordPress plugin that cleans up your longer affiliate links so they become shorter, easier to share, and much easier to remember.

 This is especially helpful if you’re mentioning affiliate links within podcast episodes or YouTube videos, or even in live situations on stage or while on a broadcast.
 Plus, the plugin keeps track of the number of clicks for each Pretty Link you create.

 For example, I promote Leadpages from time to time on my website.
 Here’s the affiliate link Leadpages provided me after I signed up for their affiliate program:

 There’s a lot going on here in the link, and of course it would be silly for me to share it as is on a podcast or YouTube video.
 Even including it as is within an email can be a little off-putting for some folks.